jcborders/borders_site/content/author/admin/_index.md

 organizations = [ { name = "Columbia University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "James Borders is a doctoral student in the Laboratory for the Study of Upper Airway Dysfunction at Columbia University.
+bio = "James Borders is a postdoctoral research fellow in the Laboratory for the Study of Upper Airway Dysfunction at Columbia University.
 James is a clinically trained speech pathologist with research interests in the rehabilitation of airway protection, specifically cough and swallowing dysfunction."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""